brooks42/pjto/README.md

 **A**: No, paying life to cast Destiny Bond is an alternate casting cost, as is overload.
 You can only choose one alternate casting cost.

-**Q: Can I use Hidden Power to cast a spell using its Evolve From cost?**
+**Q: Can I use Hidden Power to cast a spell using its Evolve from cost?**

-**A**: No, casting a spell without paying its mana cost is an alternate cost, as is Evolve From.
+**A**: No, casting a spell without paying its mana cost is an alternate cost, as is Evolve from.
 You can only choose one alternate casting cost.

 **Q: If I have Magcargo evolved onto Slugma, and Magcargo dies, can I return Slugma to the battlefield with the death trigger?**